Decker’s Deck – Floating Deck

-Floating decks are built on concrete blocks instead of attached to your home.
+Hanging decks are built on concrete blocks instead of attached to your home.
 It’s a simple flat decking that’s not anchored to the house or the ground.
-Rarely is a floating deck higher than two feet of the floor, which means they don’t require additional railing for safety.
+Rarely is a low deck higher than two feet of the floor, which means they don’t require additional railing for safety.

-A floating deck “floats” because unlike normal decking, it’s not attached to your home or fixed to the ground and are typically easier to build than standard decking and generally don’t require building permits (please check with your local city’s building authority).
+A low-level deck “floats” because, unlike normal decking, it’s not attached to your home or fixed to the ground and is typically easier to build than standard decking and generally doesn’t require building permits (please check with your local city’s building authority).

-Well constructed floating decks can last for years, providing good maintenance, making it a practical long term solution to increase available living space in your backyard.
+Well constructed low level decks can last for years, providing good maintenance, making it a practical long-term solution to increase available living space in your backyard.

 Floating Deck Ideas

-A floating deck is more than just wooden boards in your backyard.
-It’s a stylish and versatile outdoor entertainment area that you can use year round for entertaining or relaxing.
-Floating decks can add more space to your outdoor backyard.
+An Upper-Level deck is more than just wooden boards in your backyard.
+It’s a stylish and versatile outdoor entertainment area that you can use year-round for entertaining or relaxing.

-Most importantly, remember that floating decks can be portable, making it ideal to move around the backyard.
-A floating decking can be used as a dance floor for parties, a stage for shows, sunbathing deck and many more uses in your backyard.
+Most importantly, remember that low-level decks can be portable, making it ideal to move around the backyard.
+A low-level decking can be used as a dance floor for parties, a stage for shows, sunbathing and many more uses in your backyard.

 Building a Floating Deck

 Building a low-level decking can be as simple as preparing a flat ground as a base, laying sub-frames and then attaching decking boards, either composite or hardwood.
 The most important things to understand about floating decking are: